pondrejk/dizzer/chap-definitions.md

 Apart from the general definitions mentioned above, there have also been field-specific efforts to contextualize big data.
 The fields include governance (@crampton2015collect), journalism (@lewis2015big), ecology (@shin2015ecological), social sciences (ovadia2013role), or business administration (wamba2015big), learning analytics (@wilson2017big), education (kabakchieva2015big) and doubtlessly many others.

-how to contextualize bd within geograpy – maybe to the next section on science:
+how to contextualize bd within geography – maybe to the next section on science:
 @graham2013geography
 @kitchin2013big